PhD, University of North Carolina at Chapel Hill, expected May 2022

-M.A., University of North Carolina – Chapel Hill
+MA, University of North Carolina at Chapel Hill, May 2015

-B.A., University of North Carolina – Chapel Hill
+BA, University of North Carolina at Chapel Hill, May 2011

 Sarah is a doctoral candidate specializing in 20th- and 21st-century Latin American narrative.
 Her current interests include translation studies, gender and sexuality studies, photography, and publishing.
 Her dissertation, “Mobile Embodiment: Tracing Translation in Contemporary Latin American Narrative,” utilizes a corpus of contemporary narratives written in Spanish, Portuguese, and English to conceptualize translation as a geographically, materially, and corporeally specific practice.
 In order to incorporate Brazilian literature into her research, Sarah was awarded an Academic Year FLAS for Brazilian Portuguese for the 2015-16 school year.
-Sarah has taught Spanish and Portuguese language courses at UNC and in the 2017-2018 academic year she served as an exchange English lecturer at the Universidad de Sevilla.
+In the 2017-2018 academic year she served as an exchange English lecturer at the Universidad de Sevilla.

-While at UNC, Sarah has held several positions on the department’s Graduate Romance Association student organization and has organized and co-organized a variety of events, including the Theatrical Translation as Creative Process festival and the Carolina Conference on Romance Studies.
-She currently organizes the Carolina Translation Collective (which she founded in 2017) with Sarah Blanton.
+Sarah organizes the Carolina Translation Collective with Sarah Blanton.
 The group aims to create a space for translators in the area, traversing languages, disciplines, and experiences and meets monthly to discuss readings and workshop translations.
 (Please get in touch if you would like to join!)
-On the editorial side of things, she is currently serving as Editorial Assistant for The Mercurian and Translation Editor for the International Poetry Review and has worked with Asymptote Journal as a blog editor.
+On the editorial side of things, she is currently serving as Editorial Assistant for The Mercurian.

-- “Tracing the Apparatus: The Technological Mediation of Experience in Los autonautas de la cosmopista, o un viaje atemporal París-Marsella by Julio Cortázar and Carol Dunlop.”
-Forthcoming in Journal of Latin American Cultural Studies”
+- “Tracing the Apparatus: The Technological Mediation of Experience in Los autonautas de la cosmopista, o un viaje atemporal París–Marsella by Julio Cortázar and Carol Dunlop.”
+Journal of Latin American Cultural Studies, vol. 29, no. 3, 2020.

 - “On Mediation and Fragmentation: The Translator in Valeria Luiselli’s Los ingrávidos.”
 Revista Canadiense de Estudios Hispánicos, vol. 41, no. 2, 2017, pp. 273–95.